ceford/cefjdemos-data-jdm-user-en/articles/extensions/installing-an-extension.md

 - Download the extension to your local machine as a zip file package.
 - From the backend of your Joomla site (administration) select **System → Install → Extensions**.
-- From the **Upload Package File** tab Select the `Browse for file` button and select the extension package on your local computer or drag and drop the file from your file manager.
+- From the **Upload Package File** tab Select the *Browse for file* button and select the extension package on your local computer or drag and drop the file from your file manager.
 - The upload and install process begins automatically,
 - Some extensions may provide further instructions on installation.
-- Note that modules and plugins Usuall need to be enabled before they will work.
+- Note that modules and plugins usually need to be enabled before they will work.

 ### Install from Folder

-Some extensions may be to large to use the Upload Package File method, usually a limit on the *Maximum File Upload Size* set by your host.
+Some extensions may be too large to use the Upload Package File method, usually a limit on the *Maximum File Upload Size* set by your host.
 In this case you can use the Install from Folder method.